 maybe you'll do better than you think.

-This page was written in order to help rabbit lovers avoid this situation.
+This "Pet Rabbits for Sale" Q&A page was written in order to help rabbit lovers avoid this situation.

 If you can nurse a rabbit back to health, great.
 Problem is, there are a few rabbit diseases that are not curable at present.
 You're in for a very long haul if you choose to adopt a rabbit that will not ever get truly healthy, perhaps way more than you bargained for.